ology/techn.ology.net/blog/2022/01/07/git-status-over-a-repository-sandbox/index.markdown

         next REPO;
       }

-I execute this in the shell by putting this in my ~/bin directory, making it executable, then saying:
+I run this in the shell by putting this in my ~/bin directory, making it executable, then saying:

     $ gitstat 1